stoyb/SportSee/README.md

 ## 1. General information

 To start this project, you are free to use the mocked data version or the API version.
-In this documentation, we will see how to run both version.
+In this documentation, we will see how to run both versions.

 ## 2. To run the application with the mocked data